Ducati (company): Venturing into motorcycles

 The company started manufacturing motorcycle-related items when in 1950, manufacturing the "Cucciolo", an engine for mounting on bicycles, for a small Turinese firm, SIATA (Societa Italiana per Applicazioni Tecniche Auto-Aviatorie), later selling a product of their own based on the Cucciolo.

 This first Ducati motorcycle was a 48 cc bike weighing 98 lb, with a top speed of 40 mph, and had a 15 mm giving just under 200 mpgus.
 Ducati soon dropped the Cucciolo name in favor of "55M" and "65TL".

 In the following years, the company expanded their offer when the market moved on to larger motorcycles.

 When the market moved toward larger motorcycles, Ducati management decided to respond, making an impression at an early-1952 Milan show, introducing their 65TS cycle and Cruiser (a four-stroke motor scooter).

 Despite being described as the most interesting new machine at the 1952 show, the Cruiser was not a great success, and only a few thousand were made over a two-year period before the model ceased production.

 By 1954, Ducati Meccanica SpA had increased production to 120 bikes a day.

 In the 1960s, Ducati earned its place in motorcycling history by producing the fastest 250cc road bike then available, the Mach 1.

 Management split

-In 1953, management split the company into two separate entities, Ducati Meccanica SpA and Ducati Elettronica, in acknowledgment of its diverging motorcycle and electronics product lines.
-Ducati Elettronica became Ducati Energia SpA in the eighties.
+In 1953, management split the company into two separate entities, Ducati Meccanica SpA and Ducati Elettrotecnica, in acknowledgment of its diverging motorcycle and electronics product lines.
+Ducati Elettrotecnica became Ducati Energia SpA in the eighties.

 Dr. Giuseppe Montano took over as head of Ducati Meccanica SpA and the Borgo Panigale factory was modernized with government assistance.